alex067/gflow/README.md

 Contexts allow you to switch between Grafana tenants and instances.
 The config is stored entirely on your local filesystem under `~/.gflow/config.yaml` and never sent anywhere else.

+Grafana authentication is provided through your service account token.
+For roles and permissions, `editor` is required as the tool creates and deletes temporary resources.

 ## Future Development
 Currently the only supported resource are dashboards.
 Future changes are to refactor the codebase to be modular, where any resource can be added by providing a schema.
 Additional resources like alerts and library panels will be added.